-Instructor cell phone numbers must absolutely not be utilized on school breaks or weekends!
+Instructor cell phone numbers must absolutely not be utilized on school breaks, weekends or between the hours of 9pm and 5:30am!

-• Instructors will not respond to texts or calls during these times, and texts or calls outside of designated appropriate hours will not be returned during business hours.
+- Instructors will not respond to texts or calls during these times, and texts or calls outside of designated appropriate hours will not be returned during business hours. - Please keep ALL communications appropriate and professional.
+Unprofessional communications may result in disciplinary actions.